 Ellen, “I see why it’s popular, all the clubs in one place.
 The single crowd can shop for love with one parking spot.
 Lotta tourist types, like us I spose.”

-Katja, “Ees nice atmosphere, not so much like Bourbon Street wiz stripping club or trashy bar.”
+Katja, “Ees nice area, not so much like Bourbon Street wiz stripping club or trashy bar.”

 Ellen, “No, New Orleans could learn a bit from Memphis.
 The strip clubs in the Quarter are nasty.”